yoyomans/sms-report/README.md

 ```

 8. **Tests**
-   I only wrote tests for the traits as that is all time allowed for you can run the tests by running
+   Tests were written primarily for the traits due to time constraints.
+You can run the tests with:

 ```bash
 ./vendor/bin/pest